Bulelani Jili

 Assistant Professor

-His writing and work have appeared in leading think tanks and journals around the world, including African Affairs, Nature, Theory, Culture & Society, Mail & Guardian, Africa is a Country, The Elephant, South China Morning Post, African Centre for Strategic Studies, Politico, Lawfare, Tech Policy Press, The Economist, Financial Times, and East Asia Forum.
-He is also a regular panelist and speaker at international conferences, including those in South Africa, the Netherlands, South Korea, U.K., India, Switzerland, and Australia.
+His writing and commentary have appeared in leading academic journals, policy outlets, and media platforms, including African Affairs, Nature, Theory, Culture & Society, The Guardian, Mail & Guardian, Africa Is a Country, Bloomberg, African Business, South China Morning Post, the African Centre for Strategic Studies, Politico, Lawfare, Tech Policy Press, The Economist, the Financial Times, and East Asia Forum.
+He is a regular speaker and panelist at international conferences and policy forums across Africa, Europe, Asia, North America, and Australia.

-He is the recipient of numerous honors, including the Wenner-Gren Dissertation Fieldwork Fellowship, Berkman Klein Fellowship, Meta Research Ph.D.
-Fellowship, Google Public Policy Fellowship, International Strategy Forum award,Oppenheimer Graduate Fellowship Fund, and Orrick Fellowship.
+He is the recipient of numerous honors, including Wenner-Gren Dissertation Fieldwork Fellowship, Berkman Klein Fellowship, Meta Research Ph.D.
+Fellowship (Inaugural Tech Policy Research Fellow), Google Public Policy Fellowship, International Strategy Forum award,Oppenheimer Graduate Fellowship Fund, Orrick Fellowship, and the Penn Project on the Future of U.S.-China Relations.

 He lives in Washington, DC.